Reference

 app(ISV or Salesforce apps): Installable Commerce App Packages withversion,zip, andsha256fields.
 These go through the full CAP install flow.feature(native platform features): Built-in features like Flat Tax or Basic Shipping that are configured directly in Business Manager via aconfigurationUrl.
 No CAP install is needed.custom(custom provider placeholders): Placeholders that let merchants configure their own custom integrations.
 No CAP install is needed.

-Provider domains (tax, payment, shipping) display under “Providers” in the Cart & Checkout Hub.
-All other domains display under “Additional Setup”.
+Provider domains (tax, payment, shipping) appear under “Providers” in the Cart & Checkout Hub.
+All other domains appear under “Additional Setup”.
 Multiple entries within the same domain appear as provider options under a single hub tile.

 The following limitations apply to Commerce Apps: